malaquiasdev/malaquiasdev/README.md

 # Hi dear friend <a href="https://malaquias.dev/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>

-I'm a back-end developer with 7+ years of experience in developing enterprise applications, currently working for [Greenlight](https://greenlight.com).
+I'm a back-end developer with 7+ years of experience in developing enterprise applications with bachelor's degree in Computer Science.

-I'm working mostly with AWS, terraform, Kubernetes, and containers with node.js + typeScript!
+I'm working mostly with JavaScript/TypeScript and Node.js, Java/Kotlin and Spring Boot, AWS, MySQL, DynamoDB, Docker, Terraform and Kubernetes.

 As a developer, I’m in a constant search for best practices and also willing to try new technologies, programming languages, and tools.